Skip to main content

 Important Notes

-• USB ID Search: Only applicable to USB firmware, cannot be used for CAN or RS232.
+• USB ID Search: Only applies to USB firmware, cannot be used for CAN or RS232.

-• CAN ID Search: Only applicable to CAN bus devices, cannot be used for USB or RS232.
+• CAN ID Search: Only applies to CAN bus devices, cannot be used for USB or RS232.

-• RS232 ID Search: Only applicable to RS232 firmware, cannot be used for USB or CAN.
+• RS232 ID Search: Only applies to RS232 firmware, cannot be used for USB or CAN.

-USB Firmware Devices Execute the following command to search for USB device IDs:
+USB Firmware Device Execute the following command to search for the USB device ID:

 ls /dev/serial/by-id/*